pesintta/vdr-plugin-vaapidevice/README.txt

 Commandline:
 ------------

-	Use vdr -h to see the command line arguments support by the plugin.
+	Use vdr -h to see the command line arguments supported by the plugin.

     -a audio_device